 Jennifer Packer: The Eye Is Not Satisfied With Seeing

-On the occasion of Jennifer Packer’s exhibition The Eye Is Not Satisfied With Seeing, the Serpentine Galleries is co-publishing a catalogue with Verlag der Buchhandlung Walther und Franz König.
+On the occasion of Jennifer Packer’s exhibition The Eye Is Not Satisfied With Seeing, Serpentine has co-published a catalogue with Verlag der Buchhandlung Walther und Franz König.
 Richly illustrated and designed by Roland Brauchli, it includes contributions by a number of artists and art historians including Rizvana Bradley, bell hooks, Dona Nelson, Christina Sharpe , Lynette Yiadom-Boakye and an interview between Jennifer Packer and Serpentine Artistic Director Hans Ulrich Obrist.

 Hans Ulrich Obrist

-Serpentine Galleries and Verlag der Buchhandlung Walther und Franz König, Köln
+Serpentine and Verlag der Buchhandlung Walther und Franz König, Köln

 270 x 223 mm